Newtown celebrates football title, but continues to grieve

 Football has been a part of the Pinto family’s healing process since the shooting.
 Jack Pinto was buried in the jersey of his favorite player, New York Giants receiver Victor Cruz, who later came to the family’s home, visiting and playing video games with Ben and his friends.

-Cruz, now retired, said about 1,000 people sent him the video clip of Newtown’s winning pass, and it brings goosebumps to his skin as he watches it over and over.
+Cruz, now retired from the league and working as an ESPN NFL analyst, said about 1,000 people sent him the video clip of Newtown’s winning pass, and it brings goosebumps to his skin as he watches it over and over.

 “For football to be able to be that kind of escape for them, to provide that moment for them, It’s just incredible,” he said.
 “I just want to congratulate them and Ben and the whole town for staying strong.
 I just remember how strong they were.
 And this is a testament to how strong they actually are.”